drwpow/pow.rs/src/pages/blog/dont-use-hsl-for-anything.md

 ---
-title: don’t use hsl for anything
+title: Don’t use HSL for anything
 description: HSL is great in theory, but worse than you realize in practice
 date: 2021-11-14
 updated_at: 2022-02-02